Nick-Lucas/react-domain-store/README.md

 ### Development

-React bindings for model-store
+React bindings for domain-store

-For development, checkout [model-store](https://github.com/Nick-Lucas/model-store) and run `yarn link` or `npm link`
+For development, checkout [domain-store](https://github.com/Nick-Lucas/domain-store) and run `yarn link` or `npm link`

-In this repo run `yarn link model-store` or `npm link model-store`
+In this repo run `yarn link domain-store` or `npm link domain-store`